stonecauldron/tile-mapper/report/paper.md

 4. We then sample this Markov chain to generate a map of any given dimension.

-This is comparable to the case where Markov chains are used for automatic essay writing TODO: reference to Murphy book.
+This is comparable to the case where Markov chains are used for automatic essay writing (@Murphy2012).
 These automatically written essays use similar idioms and vocabulary to the ones present in the learning dataset; in a certain sense they emulate the style of a given text.
 For the same reasons we expect our Markov chains to reproduce the spatial style of its learning